 During OMAC’s six-month SkillBridge Program, service members can intern across various academic and administrative areas in the University at no cost to the unit.
 Through a partnership with University of Chicago Professional Education (UCPE), eligible participants who hold an approved undergraduate degree and who successfully gain admission into the Graduate Student At-Large (GSAL) and Graduate Student At-Large-Business (GSAL-B) programs can take advanced undergraduate and/or graduate courses at the University.
 Participants who do not hold undergraduate degrees can register for courses at City Colleges of Chicago.

-Note: For participants interested in the GSAL and GSAL-B programs in Autumn 2021, all online application materials (including transcripts) need to be submitted online before Monday, September 7th 2021.
+Note: For participants interested in the GSAL and GSAL-B programs, please check the deadlines for each quarter here.
+All application materials (including transcripts) must be submitted before the deadline.
 All applicants will be invited for a remote admissions interview soon thereafter.

 Provost Equal Opportunity Programs, Office for Military-Affiliated Communities

 The Office for Military-Affiliated Communities (OMAC) within Equal Opportunity Programs (EOP), part of the Office of the Provost, has University-wide responsibility that includes coordinating compliance and programs in the areas of Equal Opportunity (EO), Affirmative Action (AA), unlawful discrimination and harassment prevention, accessibility, veterans and military-affiliated programs, and Title IX.
 To achieve its goals, EOP works closely with the Office of Legal Counsel, Human Resources, and Campus and Student Life in collaboration with academic and administrative leaders throughout the University.

 The OMAC Skillbridge Program will welcome our first intern participants on October 1, 2021.
 Applicants are accepted throughou the year.